Locating the Server Manager executable file

 Server Manager was simply advanced to release 3.0.

-Beginning with the Oracle8i release, Oracle has figured out how to support multiple Oracle homes on Windows NT.
+Beginning with the Oracle8i release, Oracle has figured out how to support multiple Oracle homes on Windows Server.

 Because of that, there is no need to embed the release number in the executable name, and the Server Manager now uses the UNIX naming convention.